Search

 No one understood, so I stopped trying to talk about it.
 I did the hiding, avoiding, dreading people thing instead.
 The phone-shy thing, the cancel-at-the-last-minute thing, the hermit thing.
 I burnt out multiple times.
 I spent years struggling with anxiety and depression.

 I’ve also come to a place where my life works.
-I function better on a daily basis, the brain fog is so much less, I keep steady self-employment, and haven’t burnt out since 2015.
+I function better on a daily basis, the brain fog is gone, I keep steady self-employment, and haven’t burnt out since 2015.

 I’m comfortable with myself and others, have awesome (IRL and online) friends, go out when I choose (which isn’t often, tbh), and I don’t feel guilty when I don’t.